kuczera/intergraph/README.md

 Setting up the database configuration

-* open the "dbconfig-sample.json" int he root folder
+* open the "dbconfig-sample.json" in src/backend/database
 * fill the missing values
 * save the file as "dbconfig.json"